🔎 [i]>Car & Motorcycle Research

 - misidentified model years or trim levels

-- missing details (VIN, originality, rare options)
+- missing details such as VIN, originality, or rare options

 - incorrectly matched comparables